 Grayson Perry is famous mainly for his ceramic work and alter-ego Claire, whom he cross dresses as and depicts in much of his work.

-We hope many of you will join us to enjoy the exhibition in Spring next year.
+We hope many of you will join us to enjoy the exhibition in March this year.

 Want to find out more?
 Speak directly with an expert: